bitcraze/crazyflie-simulation/README.md

 # Webots

 Install webots from the [cyberbotics' website](https://cyberbotics.com/).
-We use version 2022a version.
+We use version 2022b nightly.

 Then just run the following